northis/chineseDuck/README.md

 npm run test
 npm run test-client
 ```
-The tests use in-memory db, you don't need to configure them at all.
-If the tests exits immediately after the start, may be it is because you have not `libcurl3`.
-Install it and try again.
-For testing you can use Travis CI configuration file `.travis.yml` too.
+The tests use in-memory db, so you don't need to configure them at all.
+If the tests exit immediately after the start, try to install  `libcurl3`.
+Examine Travis CI configuration file `.travis.yml` for details.